List of References

 Familiarity of References with You and Your Work

 Before listing anyone as a reference, make sure you contact them first to make sure that they feel comfortable serving as a reference first.

-At minimum, references should have a copy of your current resume (complete with current contact information), samples of your work (particularly if you are listing a professor or former supervisor as a reference), as well as a brief description of your professional career goals.
+At minimum, references should have a copy of your current resume, samples of your work (particularly if you are listing a professor or former supervisor as a reference), as well as a brief description of your professional career goals.
 This way, your reference will be well-versed on "you" as well as your suitability for the position which you seek.
 This can only help them in singing your praises when asked.

 Appropriateness of References

-Make sure that the references you list aren't just a list of friends, but rather that they include faculty, supervisors and peers.
+Make sure that the references you list aren't just a list of friends, but rather that they include faculty and supervisors.
 Employers question motives of candidates who do not list any previous supervisor, as well as individuals who appear to "jump jobs" repeatedly within a relatively short timeframe.

 Complete Contact Information

 (Name:) Mortimer McGurkus

 (City, State Zip:) Auburn Hills, MI

 Note: Text enclosed in (parenthesis) does not need to be on list of references.